 Whether you are a fitness freak looking for an energy-boosting pre-workout/post-workout food rich in vitamins and minerals, or an inherently petite person aiming to gain some body weight but in a healthy manner, Sabudana is the ultimate solution.
-Wondering how these tiny, white, spherical balls – sabudana, being very high on starch content, can actually work as a healthy wholesome food option in regular diet?
+Wondering how these tiny, white, spherical balls – sabudana, being very high in starch content, can work as a healthy wholesome food option in regular diet?
 Well, while sabudana is primarily renowned for being a calorie-dense food with ample carbohydrates, it also contains vital essential nutrients including fibers, proteins, calcium, for promoting digestion, building powerful muscles, strengthening bones and joints.

 Sbudhana in spoon